Storage

 Figure 3: Storage Dashboard with Pool

-• Export/Disconnect (Click to expand)
+• Export/Disconnect

 Export/Disconnect opens the Export/disconnect pool: poolname window where users can export, disconnect, or delete a pool.

-The Export/disconnect pool window includes a warning stating data becomes unavailable after export and that selecting Destroy Data on this pool destroys data on the pool disks.
+The Export/disconnect pool window includes a warning stating that data becomes unavailable after export and that selecting Destroy Data on this pool destroys data on the pool disks.

 Exporting/disconnecting can be a destructive process!
 Back up all data before performing this operation.
 You might not be able to recover data lost through this operation.

 Disks in an exported pool become available to use in a new pool but remain marked as used by an exported pool.
-If you select a disk used by an exported pool to use in a new pool, the system displays a warning message about the disk.
+If you select a disk used by an exported pool for use in a new pool, the system displays a warning message about the disk.

 SettingDescription